Sir Robert Harland, 1st Baronet: Life

-Born the son of Captain Robert Harland, Harland joined the Royal Navy in 1729 when he was appointed a Volunteer-per-order on HMS Falkland.
-He was present as a lieutenant on HMS Princessa at the Battle of Toulon on 11 February 1744.
-He was given command of the fireship HMS Scipio in 1745 and, with promotion to post captain on 19 March 1746, he took command of HMS Tilbury and took part in Second Battle of Cape Finisterre on 14 October 1747.
-He was then appointed to HMS Nottingham later that year and the following year had a major role in the capture of the French 74 gun Magnanime on 31 January 1748.
+Robert Harland was born in c.
+1715, the son of Captain Robert Harland of the Royal Navy.
+Harland followed his father's career and joined the British navy on 24 April 1729 as a volunteer-per-order on HMS Falkland.
+He was promoted to lieutenant on 24 February 1741 and served on HMS Princessa at the Battle of Toulon on 11 February 1744.
+Harland was promoted to master and commander and given command of HMS Scipio on 4 January 1745 and was promoted again to post-captain and made the captain of HMS Tilbury on 19 March 1746, commanding her at Second Battle of Cape Finisterre on 14 October 1747.

+Harland was appointed to HMS Nottingham later that year and the following year had a major role in the capture of the French 74-gun Magnanime on 31 January 1748.
 He commanded HMS Monarch from 1748 and HMS Essex from 1755 before transferring to HMS Conqueror in 1758.
 In 1759 he transferred to HMS Princess Louisa and took part in the Battle of Lagos on 18 August 1759.

-Harland was promoted to rear-admiral on 18 October 1770 and appointed Commander-in-Chief of the East Indies Station in 1771 remaining there until 1775.
-He was appointed a baronet on 19 March 1771.
-He was further promoted to vice-admiral on 5 February 1776 before becoming second in command of the Channel Fleet and fighting at the Battle of Ushant on 27 July 1778.
+On 18 October 1770, Harland was promoted to Rear-Admiral of the Blue and in 1771 was appointed as Commander-in-Chief, East Indies, serving in the East Indies until 1775.
+He was given a baronetcy on 19 March 1771.
+Harland was subsequently promoted to Rear-Admiral of the Red on 31 March 1775, Vice-Admiral of the Blue on 7 December 1775 and Vice-Admiral of the White on 2 April 1776.
+He was further promoted to Vice-Admiral of the Red on 12 May 1778 and became second-in-command of the Channel Fleet, fighting at the Battle of Ushant on 27 July.

-Harland was appointed to the Board of Admiralty in the Second Rockingham ministry in April 1782.
-He served as First Naval Lord from 1 April 1782, with the rank of full admiral from 8 April 1782, until he left on 30 January 1783.
+Harland was appointed to the Board of Admiralty in the second Rockingham ministry in April 1782.
+He was made First Naval Lord on 1 April 1782 and was promoted to Admiral of the Blue on 8 April, continuing to serve as First Naval Lord until 30 January 1783.
 He died at his home in Sproughton in Suffolk on 21 February 1784.